-This paleo pumpkin pie fudge tastes just like the creamy center of a pumpkin pie and is the perfect way to indulge in a pumpkin treat this fall without all the added sugar.
+This pumpkin pie fudge tastes just like the creamy center of a pumpkin pie and is the perfect way to indulge in a pumpkin treat this fall without all the added sugar.

 Admittedly, I’m not the biggest fan of pumpkin pie.
 I know, roll your eyes, call me crazy, I’m used to it.
 I love pumpkin and I love pie, I just don’t totally love them together.
 To me, pie should be reserved for any and all fruit fillings, nothing creamy.

 Fudge is awesome in so many ways, but the facts that it requires absolutely no baking and you can feel satisfied and happy with one tiny little square are what sell me on it every time.

 Without any chocolate in this pumpkin pie fudge the process becomes even easier than usual.
 No need to temper, everything just gets thrown in a sauce pot, melted and mixed and then sets in the freezer for an hour.

-Each bite is so good it almost made me want to be that crazy lady passing out individually wrapped homemade treats of it on Halloween instead of the commercial sugar-laden chemical candy bars we give kids buckets of.
+Each pumpkin fudge bite is so good it almost made me want to be that crazy lady passing out individually wrapped homemade treats of it on Halloween instead of the commercial sugar-laden chemical candy bars we give kids buckets of.

 But, I refrained knowing that 99.9% of parents would’ve thrown it out thinking I was somehow poisoning their child and just about the same percentage of kids would’ve pushed it aside for a peanut butter cup instead.